“Black Panther” Movie Review

 We find out by diving into our story, picking up after the events of “Civil War” with T’Challa (Boseman) returning home to the well-hidden, hyper technologically advanced African nation of Wakanda to assume the role of king and the Black Panther after the death of his father.
 While many welcome his return such as Nakia (Lupita Nyong’o), Zuri (Forest Whitaker) and General Okoye (Danai Gurira), evil forces emerge to disrupt and destabilize all that Wakanda holds dear.
 Ulysses Klaue (Andy Serkis) is in league with a fanatic known as Erik Killmonger (Michael B. Jordan), a soldier who challenges T’Challa for the throne and wishes to use Wakanda’s resources to plunge the world into a global war that will expose Wakanda forever.

-I knew once I read that “Creed” director Ryan Coogler was helming this film with a nearly all black cast, we were going to be in for one Hell of a culturally fantastic ride and boy was black panthereveryone so wrong about that…it was even MORE cultural and fantastic than anyone could have imagined.
+I knew once I read that “Creed” director Ryan Coogler was helming this film with a nearly all black cast, we were going to be in for one Hell of a culturally fantastic ride and boy was everyone so wrong about that…it was even MORE cultural and fantastic than anyone could have imagined.
 “Black Panther” transports you into a whole new world that looks, sounds, feels and breaths as its own unique Marvel cinematic entity, even more so than “Guardians of the Galaxy.”
 The cast is dressed in rich, colorful and distinct clothing and accessories that truly immerse you in this hybridized culture of past and future traits and technologies.
 It’s a mix of fiction and reality but it’s merged so beautifully well together, you’d swear it was real.

 Boseman is the perfect leading man for this role.
 He embodies overflowing perfection with every angle, every emotion; from drama, humor, heroism and intensity.
 Watching him tear apart cars on a busy street with kinetic energy blasts with his iconic armor just leaves a stunning assortment of memorable images permanently edged into your mind.
 Those seeking fellow female heroes to have their moment to shine will be supremely pleased with the rich roster of excellent female characters here.
 Okoye and Nakia are fierce, powerful and respectable women who never suffer from poor writing or cliché gimmicks.
 They kick just as much behind as the Black Panther himself, and the delightfully wonderful energy and spirit exhibited from tech genius Shuri (Letitia Wright) indicates a promising career ahead of this talented young lady.